 EntertainmentCelebrities Jennifer Garner to return to TV in new HBO series by ‘Girls’ writers The actress will star in “Camping,” based on a British series of the same name.
 Jennifer Garner is coming back to the small screen, this time on HBO.
 Photo Credit: Getty Images / Christopher Polk By Keira Alexander firstname.lastname@example.org @keira_alexander Updated February 8, 2018 3:59 PM Print Share fbShare Tweet gShare Email Jennifer Garner is taking on a new alias.
 The 45-year-old actress is set to make her return to the small screen in a new HBO comedy series written by “Girls” alumni Lena Dunham and Jenni Konner.
 The eight-episode series, titled “Camping,” is based on a 2016 British six-part show of the same name.
 “We love Jennifer’s restraint and comedic timing, and we can’t wait for the warmth and intelligence she’ll bring to our central character, Kathryn,” Dunham and Konner said in a statement released Thursday.
 “It’s truly a dream to have her first on our call sheet.
 Now we just have to write her some stunts.”
 The character of Kathryn is described as a “controlling L.A. mom.”
 As the title implies, the show revolves around a camping trip.
 Additional casting is yet to be announced.
 Reports say production will begin in the spring, in Los Angeles.
 It’s been more than a decade since Garner left our TV screens, starring as CIA agent Sydney Bristow in ABC’s “Alias” from 2001-2006.
 Just a few of her big screen comedy flicks include 2004’s “13 Going On 30,” 2009’s “Ghosts of Girlfriends Past” and “The Invention of Lying,” also from 2009.
 By Keira Alexander email@example.com @keira_alexander Keira has been amNewYork's style and entertainment editor since 2015, covering beauty, fashion, décor, celebrity news and all things entertainment.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.